SahilMehar/flowboard/README.md

 ## What I shipped, and what I left

-Shipped: admin tree create / rename / archive, kanban and list, task drawer, drag between columns and inside a column, user switcher, skeletons, empty states, toasts, permission tests, and `localStorage` plus Reset seed.
+Shipped: admin tree create / rename / archive, kanban and list, task drawer, drag between columns and inside a column, user switcher, skeletons, empty states, toasts, permission tests, `localStorage` plus Reset seed, and a Vercel preview.

 Left for later: subtasks, search, bulk edit, an activity feed, optimistic drag with rollback, Storybook, and a mobile layout. `parentTaskId` is on the task type and stays `null`.
 Sidebar items are ordered by `position` when they are created.